-Whereas, Resident and Ordinarily Residents (RONR) should also watch out for one more criteria, in addition to the above two criterias.
-Meaning, for RONR ITR filing is mandatory if they fall under either of the three criterias.
+Whereas, Resident and Ordinarily Residents (RONR) should also watch out for one more criterion, in addition to the above two criteria.
+Meaning, for RONR ITR filing, is mandatory if they fall under either of the three criteria.

 Let’s elaborate further.

 If your Total Income before deducting the following exemptions/deductions is more than the basic exemption limit (refer image below) then ITR filing is mandatory.

 - Chapter VI-A deductions (i.e., deductions from section 80C to 80U)

 - Section 10 deductions – 10(38), 10A, 10B, 10BA

 - Capital Gain deductions – 54, 54B, 54D, 54EC, 54F, 54G, 54GA, or 54GB

 It means, you need to add back the above deductions/exemptions (if any) claimed by you while arriving at your Total Income to determine the applicability of mandatory ITR filing (Remember both Total Income and Taxable Income are the same & often used interchangeably, which means Gross Total Income less Chapter VI-A deductions)

 Basic exemption limits under both tax regimes are given below for quick reference: